Aurora Forecast & Space Weather

-π Understanding the KP Index
+Understanding the KP Index

 The KP index is your primary tool for Aurora forecasting.
 It measures global geomagnetic activity on a scale of 0-9, updated every 3 hours by NOAA.
+The estimated KP shown above uses 1-minute resolution data for near-real-time tracking.

 KP Index Guide for Iceland

-π§² The Critical Bz Component
+The Critical Bz Component

 The Bz component of the Interplanetary Magnetic Field (IMF) is the most important real-time indicator for Aurora activity.